jaythad13/Mathematikezettelkasten/Algebraic varieties --- math-176/notes/Spectra.md

 \operatorname{Spec} R = \{ P \subset R \mid P \text{ is prime} \}.
 $$

 The prime ideals are respected by ring homomorphisms and thus induce an inverse map on the spectra.
-(This is a contravariant [[Algebraic geometry --- rising-sea/notes/Functors and natural transformations|functor]]!)
+(This is a contravariant [[Algebraic geometry --- rising-sea/notes/Functors|functor]]!)

 ##### _proposition:_ the pullback on spectra